MarsicoFL/mispitools/README.md

 ## Installation

 The goal of mispitools is to bring a simulation framework for decision making in missing person identification cases.
-You can install it from CRAN typing on your R command line the line presented below:
+You can install it from CRAN typing on your R command line:

 ``` r
 install.packages("mispitools")